-Death with Dignity Disparity: The 2021 Death with Dignity state report (See Appendix D), indicated that Spokane County registered 1 - 9 Death with Dignity participants.
-Tables 11-12 indicate that if Death with Dignity participation rates were the same as counties west of the Cascades, there would be approximately 30 Death with Dignity participants.
-Statewide, 91% of Death with Dignity participants are enrolled in a hospice program.
+Death with Dignity Disparity: The 2021 Death with Dignity state report (See Appendix Q PDF page 10), indicated that Pierce County registered 1 - 9 Death with Dignity participants.
+Tables 12 and Table 13 indicate that Death with Dignity participation rates for counties west of the Cascades, would generate approximately 30 Death with Dignity participants.
+Statewide, 91% of Death with Dignity participants are enrolled in a hospice program (PDF, page 5).
 Eden would expect to serve approximately 10 - 15 hospice patients who for the most part previously did not elect hospice care due to perceived and actual barriers to end of life care that could include a Death with Dignity option.
 As previously noted, Eden is in full compliance with the Death with Dignity statute and welcomes individuals who contemplate this as a possible option to ending their end of life journey.
 This volume of Death with Dignity hospice patients is fully non-duplicative.